How to Detect Water Leaks in Your House

 - The drain at the bottom of your hot water heater

-If your pressure stays constant for 10 to 15 minutes, with all your outlets closed and no water running, you probably don't have a leak.
-The longer you run the test, the more confident you can be.
+If the pressure remains constant for 10 to 15 minutes, you likely don't have a leak.
+The longer you run the test, the more certain you can be.

-If you do see a pressure drop - check all your outlets carefully, to be sure you don't simply have an outlet dripping.
-For example, toilets are a common source of very slow "leaks" (tip: add some food coloring to toilet tanks to see if there is a leak between the tank and the bowl).
-Drips on external hose bibbs or in landscape irrigation systems might be another source of slow drips, causing pressure drops.
+If you do notice a drop in pressure, check all your outlets carefully to be sure you don't simply have an outlet dripping.
+For example, toilets are a common source of very slow "leaks" (tip: try adding some food coloring to your toilet tanks to see if there is a leak between the tank and the bowl).

 2) Water Meter Flow Test To Detect Leaks

-Another way to detect a hidden water leak is to monitor your water meter.
-Like the pressure test, start by closing all water outlets in your home.
-With this test, rather than measuring water pressure drop, you are going to see if the water meter detects any flow with all outlets shut.
+Another way to detect a hidden water leak is by monitoring your water meter.
+Similar to the pressure test, start by closing all water outlets in your home.
+Instead of checking for a pressure drop, you'll be looking to see if the water meter shows any flow with all outlets shut.

-Once all your outlets are shut, locate your water meter and take a current meter reading.
+After closing all outlets, find your water meter and record the current reading.
 Wait at least 30 minutes without using any water, and then take another reading.

-If the meter reading is the same, then you likely don't have a significant leak.
-It is important to note that water meters measure usage in gallons or cubic feet: so a slow drip might not move the dial very far in just 30 minutes.
+If the meter reading hasn't changed, then you likely don't have a significant leak.
+Keep in mind that water meters measure usage in gallons or cubic feet, so a slow drip might not move the dial much in just 30 minutes.

 Even a slow leak can cause significant damage over time left undetected.
-A slow drip in a hidden location like a wall cavity, could potentially be causing damage by creating conditions ripe for mold and rot.
+A slow drip in a hidden area, like a wall cavity, can create conditions that lead to mold and rot.

 How to Find the Location of a Water Leak